Calculating S Corp Accumulated Adjustment Accounts: Mastering the Section 1368 Ordering Rules

 The panel will discuss these and other important topics:

-- What items are included in an other adjustments account?
+- What items are included in other adjustments accounts?

 Professor Robert W. Jamison, CPA